iotdomain/iotdomain-standard/iotconnect-standard.md

 Support for remote configuration of node attributes lets administrators manage devices and services over the message bus.
 Publishers of node discovery information include the available configurations for the published nodes.
 These publishers handle the configuration update messages for the nodes they publish.

-In secured zones, the following requirements apply before configuration updates are accepted:
+In secured domains, the following requirements apply before configuration updates are accepted:
-1. The message must be correctly signed by the sender (this goes for all messages in secured zones)
+1. The message must be correctly signed by the sender (this goes for all messages in secured domains)
 2. The message must be encrypted with the receiver's public crypto key (see section on encryption using JWE)
-3. The sender must be a publisher that has joined the secure zone.
+3. The sender must be a publisher that has joined the secure domain.
 Eg it must have a valid identity signature issued by the ZCAS.
 4. The sender must be allowed to update node configuration.

 If one of the above verification steps fail then the message is discarded and the request is logged.

-Address:  **\{zone}/\{publisher}/\{node}/\$configure**
+Address:  **\{domain}/\{publisherId}/\{nodeId}/\$configure**

 Configuration Message structure: